htoo97/FridgeMate-mobile/README.md

 ```
 System  : Android 5.0+, connected to WiFi, Google Services Framework installed
 RAM     : >= 1 GB
-Size    : 21MB
+Size    : 40MB
-Version : Release 1.6
+Version : Release 2.0
 ```

 ## Known Bug(s)
-* If you click the “Deactivate account” button in the Edit Profile page, the app will prompt for a password confirmation, but will fail to deactivate even with the right password because the feature is yet to be implemented.
+* If User's internet were VERY slow and the User is trying to enter FridgeMate with a new account.
+The app might crash.

 ## Troubleshooting
 * If any unexpected behavior occurs, try refreshing the app by swipe down to refresh.
-* If the issue persists, delete the app from recents list and relaunch by following the How-to-run Instructions.
+* If the issue persists, quit and relaunch the app.
-* For persistent crashes, try clearing the cache and data of the app by going to app info, and then relaunching.
+* For persistent crashes, please submit post an Issue with precice description.
+Possible bugs will be fixed asap.

 ## Name and Phones for Technical Points contact

-User Authentication, Fridge Contents:
+General Questions
 ```
 Yang Liu
-(919) 909-1455
+mikerliuyang@gmail.com
 ```

 Quick Add, OCR Receipt Recognition: